When your child coughs, their body is doing its job.

 Humidity: A cool-mist humidifier in your child’s room adds moisture to the air to break up congestion and help your little one breathe easier.

-Fluids: Give her plenty of drinks like water or juice to thin the mucus in her throat, making it easier for her to cough up phlegm.
+Fluids: Give them plenty of drinks like water or juice to thin the mucus in their throat, making it easier for them to cough up phlegm.

 Cough drops: For kids over age 5, lozenges and hard candy can bring some relief to a sore throat caused by coughing.

-Cool air: If your child has croup, take her outside for a while.
+Cool air: If your child has croup, take them outside for a while.
 The cool air sometimes can relieve a croupy cough.
-(Just make sure you dress her properly for the weather.)
+(Just make sure you dress them properly for the weather.)
 If this doesn’t help or you think your child is sick, get medical help.

 Saline drops: Saline or saltwater drops in the nose can help loosen congestion.

 Eventually, the symptoms should go away on their own.
 But call the doctor if your child:

 - Makes a whooping sound when they breathe

 - Has a cough that lasts more than a month